 As with all medical injections, there is a risk of an allergic reaction when you get an injection of Depo-subQ Provera 104 or another brand of birth control shot.
 Symptoms can include rash, itching, dizziness, and difficulty breathing.
 Switch to a different shot brand or another method of birth control, such as the ring, if the shot causes an allergic reaction.

 Anesthetics and antiseptics are applied when a birth control implant is placed, so tell your doctor if you have an allergy to any of these substances.
 After the implant is placed, it’s normal to have some pain, bleeding, or bruising at the insertion site, but if you have an adverse reaction like a rash or itching you may need to have the implant removed and use a different method instead.

 Birth Control Ring

 NuvaRing (also known as a vaginal ring) may cause an allergic reaction due to the material used to make the product.
 The tissue inside the vagina can become irritated, and (although it’s very unlikely) you could experience a systemic reaction with symptoms that may include hives, swelling of the face, lips, tongue and/or throat, and difficulty breathing or swallowing — if you experience a severe reaction remove the ring and seek medical attention immediately.
-There’s no other vaginal ring option, so if you’re allergic to NuvaRing, consider trying another method like the patch or the pill.

 Similar to the ring, a hormonal intrauterine device (IUD) might contain material that could cause an allergic reaction or internal irritation.
 Those who are allergic to it can try the copper IUD as an alternative.
 Since copper is already present in the body, it’s highly unlikely that anyone would be allergic to the material used to make this type of IUD.